Employees First Labor Law

 Am I Entitled to Mileage Reimbursement for Workers’ Comp Appointments in California?

-At Employees First Labor Law, we help injured workers recover every dollar they’re owed, including overlooked benefits like mileage reimbursement.
+At Employees First Labor Law, we help injured workers maximize every benefit they’re entitled to—including mileage reimbursements that often go unpaid.

 Example: